Keeganw3/Pianos-R-Us/README.md

 # Acknowledgements
 ## Credits (Edit this)
-* Most of the code and issues were heavily influenced by the information on the "I Think Therefore I Blog" walkthrough project from Code Institute.
+* Most of the code and issues were heavily influenced by the information on the "Boutique Ado" walkthrough project from Code Institute.
 * Pagination boilerplate was used in this project.
 It was found from it being mentioned in the CI project above.
 * This youtube video that was used to give me a better understanding of Entity Relationship Diagrams, https://www.youtube.com/watch?v=-CuY5ADwn24.
 * Another youtube video that helped improve my understanding of views and linking them up to urls, https://www.youtube.com/watch?v=TblSa29DX6I.